martinboller/greenbone-gmp-scripts/README.md

 - Usage: gvm-script --gmp-username admin --gmp-password '0f6fa69b-32bb-453a-9aa4-b8c9e56b3d00' socket export-csv-report.gmp.py *report_uuid* ./output.csv
 - Other example scripts from Greenbone can be found here: https://github.com/greenbone/gvm-tools/tree/main/scripts <br/><br/>

+### create-schedules-from-csv.gmp.py ###
+**Creates schedules as specified in a csv-file.
+See schedules.csv for file format/contents.**<br/><br/>
+Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-schedules-from-csv.gmp.py ./schedules.csv
+Note: create schedules, then credentials, then targets, then tasks and make sure to use the same names between the input csv-files.
+The sample files should serve as examples.<br/><br/>

 ### create-credentials-from-csv.gmp.py ###
 **Creates credentials as specified in a csv-file.
 See credentials.csv for file format/contents.**<br/><br/>
 Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-credentials-from-csv.gmp.py ./credentials.csv
-Note: create credentials, then targets, then tasks and make sure to use the same names between the input csv-files.
+Note: create schedules, then credentials, then targets, then tasks and make sure to use the same names between the input csv-files.
 The sample files should serve as an example.<br/><br/>

 ### create-targets-from-csv.gmp.py ###